drawwithcode/2022-group-project-group05/README.md

 ## waiting
 While waiting for a match to be made, an array of cheesy love quotes will appear to entertain the user.
 ## matching
 When the match is made, the people have to start sending messages touching the heart button, that will result in a sound in the other person's device.
 The two people will have then to find one another physically, so the connection between the two is completed resulting in the artwork.
-This is how the matching system works:
+This is how the matching system works: <br>

 //takes the first two waiting users and pairs them function pair() {
     console.log("pairing")